escherlies/chromium-extension-to-nix-expr/README.md

 ## Usage

-### Method 1: Using the Content Script Button

-1. Navigate to a Chrome extension page on the Chrome Web Store (e.g., https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh)
-2. A "Copy as Nix Expression" button will appear in the bottom-right corner of the page
-3. Click the button to copy the extension ID and title as a Nix expression to your clipboard

-### Method 2: Using the Popup
+### Using the Popup

-1. Navigate to a Chrome extension page on the Chrome Web Store
+1. Navigate to a Chrome Web Store extension page
-2. Click the extension icon in the Chrome toolbar
+2. Click the extension icon in the browser toolbar
 3. The popup will display the extension ID, title, and the formatted Nix expression
 4. Click the "Copy Nix Expression" button to copy the formatted text to your clipboard